University Issued Purchase Orders

 If the Purchase Order History tab does not exist then the items have not been received or paid for.

 Nearly everyone on campus with a departmental budget (and thus the ability to order supplies and equipment) has access to the SAP database.

 All purchasing transactions should be done online.

-Manual forms are still occasionally used for several types of purchases that cannot be processed electronically such as items in excess of $10,000 that need to have Invitations to Bid or Request for Proposals written.
+Manual forms may occasionally be used for several types of purchases that cannot be processed electronically such as items in excess of $19,400 that need to have Invitations to Bid or Request for Proposals written.

 Requests for items that require sole source procurement are also sometimes processed in written form, certain service related purchases, etc.